 The only way to properly model the service level in your call center is to use the Erlang equations.
 It’s understandable that many call center managers today are not comfortable with Erlang, because when you look it up, you see equations like this:

 Just look at that beast with its strange Greek letters and exclamation points… yeesh!
 (I recall having nightmares, in my university days, where I was being chased by a capital sigma.)

-To get more comfortable with the concept, you can think of Erlang as a translator box, where you put in values like calls per hour, handle times, and number of agents available.
+To get more comfortable with the concept, you can think of Erlang as a translator box, where you put in values like calls per hour, handle times, and the number of agents available.
 These are “deterministic” values, in that they are easily measured.
-What you get as an output are the answers to “probabilistic” questions such as, “What are the odds a call will have to wait in a queue?” or “What are the odds a call will wait more than 30 seconds?”
+What you get as output are the answers to “probabilistic” questions such as, “What are the odds a call will have to wait in a queue?” or “What are the odds a call will wait more than 30 seconds?”

 Another important reason to be comfortable with Erlang is that it’s the only way you can do a proper analysis of call volume “spikes”.
 For a walk-through on that kind of analysis, check out this blog post.

 Fortunately, there are many easy (and free) ways to get back that “feel”.
 For example, you can experiment with an online Erlang C calculator like this one.
 Another option is the Excel macro you can download here.

 So now back to picking the right Service Level for your company.
 It really boils down to balancing your company’s desire to deliver customer satisfaction (or customer engagement or Net Promoter Score) versus the cost you’re willing to bear to achieve it.

 The best explanation of the process that I’ve seen comes from Industry consultant Stuart Crutchfield who suggests the following:

 - How do I want to prioritize my customers’ wait time?
 (This often can reflect Customer Lifetime Value or Propensity To Buy, where customers of greater actual, or potential, value are prioritized for a prompt answer.)